KhaleelRehman/Kubernetes-Application-Development--CKAD/README.md

 # CKAD focuses
 1. Core concepts: be able to create and modify basic components, such as pods, services, and deployments.
+2. Multi-container pods: Understand how to define and run multiple containers in a pod
+3. Configuration: Know how to use ConfigMaps and Secrets to configure applications
+4. Observability: Be familiar with logging and monitoring Kubernetes applications using tools such as kubectl, logs, and metrics.
+5. Pod design: Be able to design and create effective and efficient pod configurations using labels, annotations, and affinity/anti-affinity rules.
+6. Services and networking: Understand how to create and use services to expose applications and connect pods together within a cluster.
+7. State persistence: Know how to manage stateful applications in Kubernetes using StatefulSets, Persistent Volumes, and Persistent Volume Claims.
+8. Application lifecycle management: Be able to roll out and roll back deployments, perform rolling updates, and use readiness and liveness probes to monitor application health.

+	# Pods

 		kubectl apply -f nginx-pod.yaml
 		kubectl get pods

+	# Replicasets

 		kubectl apply -f nginx-replicaset.yaml
 		kubectl get replicasets

+	# Deployments

 		kubectl apply -f nginx-deployment.yaml
 		kubectl get deployments
 		kubectl scale --replicas=5 deployment/nginx-deployment
 		kubectl get deployments

+	# Namespaces

 		kubectl apply -f my-namespace.yaml
 		kubectl get namespaces
 		kubectl describe namespace my-namespace

+	# Services

 		kubectl apply -f nginx-service.yaml
 		kubectl get services

-2. Configuration: Know how to use ConfigMaps and Secrets to configure applications
+	# Configmaps & Secrets

 		kubectl apply -f app-config.yaml
 		kubectl get configmaps
 		kubectl describe configmap <configmap-name>